-In order to determine a purchase price for a portfolio, we use two separate internally developed computer models, which we may supplement with on-site due diligence of the seller's collection operation and/or a review of their loan origination files, collection notes and work processes.
+In order to determine a purchase price for a portfolio, we use two separate internally developed computer models and one externally developed model, which we may supplement with on-site due diligence of the seller's collection operation and/or a review of their loan origination files, collection notes and work processes.
 We analyze the portfolio using our proprietary multiple regression model, which analyzes each account of the portfolio using variables in the regression model.
 In addition, we analyze the portfolio as a whole using an adjustment model, which uses an appropriate cash flow model depending upon whether it is a purchase of fresh, primary, secondary or tertiary accounts.
 Then, adjustments can be made to the cash flow model to compensate for demographic attributes supported by a detailed analysis of demographic data.
+Finally, we use a model that creates statistically similar portfolios from our existing accounts and develops collection curves for them that are used in our price modeling.
 From these models we derive our quantitative purchasing analysis which is used to help price transactions.
 The multiple regression model is also used to prioritize collection work efforts subsequent to purchase.
 With respect to prospective forward flow contracts and other long-term relationships, in addition to the procedures outlined above, as we receive new flows under the aforementioned contract we may obtain a representative test portfolio to evaluate and compare the performance of the portfolio to the projections we developed in our purchasing analysis.
 In addition, when purchasing bankrupt consumer receivables, we utilize a specifically designed pricing model.

 Our due diligence and portfolio review results in a comprehensive analysis of the proposed portfolio.
 This analysis compares defaulted consumer receivables in the prospective portfolio with our collection history in similar portfolios.
 We then use our multiple regression model to value each account.
-Using the two valuation approaches, we determine cash collections over the life of the portfolio.
+Finally, we use the statistically similar portfolio analysis model to refine our curves.
+Using the three valuation approaches, we determine cash collections over the life of the portfolio.
 We then summarize all anticipated cash collections and associated direct expenses and project a collectibility value expressed both in dollars and liquidation percentage and a detailed expense projection over the portfolio's estimated six to ten year economic life.
 We use the total projected collectibility value and expenses to determine an appropriate purchase price.